Paliwal-96/Brain-Tumor-Detection-Using-CNN/README.md

 6. A Max Pooling layer with f=4 and s=4, same as before.
 7. A flatten layer in order to flatten the 3-dimensional matrix into a one-dimensional vector.
 8. A Dense (output unit) fully connected layer with one neuron with a sigmoid activation (since this is a binary classification task).

-Why this architecture?
+#### Why this architecture?

-Firstly, I applied transfer learning using a ResNet50 and vgg-16, but these models were too complex to the data size and were overfitting.
+Firstly, We applied transfer learning using a ResNet50 and vgg-16, but these models were too complex to the data size and were overfitting.
 Of course, you may get good results applying transfer learning with these models using data augmentation.
-But, I'm using training on a computer with 10th generation Intel i7 CPU and 16 GB memory.
-So, I had to take into consideration computational complexity and memory limitations.
+But, We are using training on a computer with 10th generation Intel i7 CPU and 16 GB memory.
+So, We had to take into consideration computational complexity and memory limitations.
 So why not try a simpler architecture and train it from scratch.
 And it worked :)

+## Conclusion:

+The main objective of the current study was to develop deep learning network namely a CNN model to classify MRI images into two classes of brain tumors one as malignant tumor and other one class of healthy brain with no tumor.
+The applied image dataset was publicly available at Kaggle and was contrast-enhanced magnetic resonance imaging (MRI) images.

+The proposed CNN model reached the accuracy of following on different samples of datasets, which is as follows:

+Accuracy of the best model on the testing data:

+Test Loss = 0.39058661460876465

+Test Accuracy = 0.9032257795333862

+The results of this study demonstrate that our proposed networks have an immeasurable generalization and high execution speed; therefore, they can be applied as effective decision-support agents for radiologists in medical diagnostics.